 If we bring it all back to images and image execution, what do we need to think about?

-As a digital content creation business we love to sit down with our clients and discuss the visual direction.
-We believe that the impact to the conversion / sales / returns / consumer adoption is under estimated and more focus and attention is required on this important topic.
+As a digital content creation business, we love to sit down with our clients and discuss the visual direction.
+We believe that the impact on the conversion/sales/returns/consumer adoption is underestimated and more focus and attention is required on this important topic.

 So, does the focus need to shift?
 The answer is no, not per definition.
-The focus needs to refined and tuned.
+The focus needs to refine and tune.
 Connectivity across the various visual activities needs to be amplified to provide that holistic consumer journey/experience.